dxu/chem-rx/README.md

 # chem-rx

-`chem-rx` wraps`rx.js` to provide a state management solution focused on simplicity.
+`chem-rx` wraps `rxjs` to provide a state management solution focused on simplicity.
 Useable with or without React!

 ## Atom